[ Printer Friendly Version ] [ Report Abuse ]

 “If I tell you, I’ll have to kill you,” I inform him sadly and he leaps back, clutching at his chest.
 The truth is that Theo was the brains of the operation, but it feels nice to gain some respect for my involvement.

 “No!
 Anything but death at your hands- you’d probably steal the pants right off me and put them up in your dorm.”

-“Anything good?”
+“Got anything good?”
 I ask daringly.

 “The height of style,” I reply, “oh wait, sorry, I didn’t mean to bring up heights…”